swindlesmccoop/cfiles/README.md

 If `$XDG_CONFIG_HOME` is not set, then `$HOME/.config` is used.

 ## Opening Files
 You can set `FILE_OPENER` in `config.h` to specify your file opening program.
-It is set to use `xdg-open` by default but you can change it to anything like `thunar`. macOS users need to set it to `open`.
+It is set to use my  `filehandler` script [here](https://git.cbps.xyz/swindlesmccoop/not-just-dotfiles/src/branch/master/.local/bin/filehandler) by default but you can change it to anything like `xdg-open` or `thunar`. macOS users need to set it to `open` for `xdg-open`-like functionality.

 ## Image Previews
 We use Ueberzug for image previews because images will scale with different terminal sizes, even if it is a bit slower (working on optimizations).